Table of Contents

 How To Display The Magneto 2 Errors?
 Here is a tutorial to display the Magneto 2 errors.

-Firstly, open the file .htaccess and write the following code at the end of that file:
+To begin, open the.htaccess file and add the following code at the end of it:

 php_value display_errors on ## enable PHP's error